29-Year-Old Defensive End – Free Agent

 Alex Carrington Contract Information:

-Signed by the Bills in May of 2015.
+Released by the Texans in August of 2016.

 To instantly reveal our fantasy analysis of every player – including Alex Carrington – simply subscribe now.